brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 Next we use postman to test our service.
 If you do not have Postman you can get Postman for free here [Postman Downloads](https://www.getpostman.com/downloads/).

-In postman create a new collection for MongoDB and add a new post service.

 Add a new tab and select "POST" from the drop list.
 Paste in the addShipmentWebhook URL.
 Select the "Body" tab, and be sure to select RAW JSON(application/json).
 Click the save button and name it "AddShipment."

 ![Postman](../../img/postmanAdd2.jpg "postman")